-- (1) During the specified period - - schools and educational institutions providing early childhood development learning, preprimary learning and primary education may resume face to face learning on 7 September 2020; - (b) schools and educational institutions providing secondary education at the level of the eighth grade and the ninth grade may resume face to face learning on 7 September 2020; - (c) schools and educational institutions providing secondary education at the level of the tenth grade, eleventh grade and the twelfth grade may continue face to face learning; and - (d) higher education institutions may resume face to face learning and training. - (2) The provisions of subregulation (1) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the school and educational institution providing early childhood development learning and other educational institution referred to in that subregulation, from employing other alternative forms of learning.
+- (1) Subject to subregulation (2) - - (a) providers of early childhood development learning may resume face to face learning on 21 September 2020; - (b) schools and educational institutions providing education on the level of pre-primary and on the level of the first, second and third grade may resume face to face learning on 21 September 2020; - (c) schools and educational institutions providing education on the level of the fourth, fifth, sixth, seventh, eighth and ninth grade may continue with or resume face to face learning on 14 September 2020; - (d) schools and educational institutions providing secondary education on the level of the tenth, eleventh and twelfth grade may continue with face to face learning; - (e) higher education institutions may continue with face to face learning and training. - (2) The provisions of subregulation (1) do not prevent - - (a) in the case of a state school, the relevant minister responsible for education; and - (b) in any other case, the governing body of the provider of early childhood development learning, the school or the institution in question, from employing other alternative forms of learning.

-(3) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (1) and the governing bodies of such schools and institutions must ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in and under these regulations and the health regulations.
+(3) Heads of schools and educational institutions providing early childhood development learning and other educational institutions referred to in subregulation (1) and the governing bodies of such schools and institutions must ensure that the persons accessing their premises at all times adhere to the measures to combat, prevent and suppress the spread of COVID-19 as specified in these regulations and the health regulations.